 The USPTO provides technical training relevant to intellectual property law and patent and trademark practice for all attorneys and patent examiners.
 Additionally, a variety of technical classes are available dealing with search techniques on the USPTO automated system and methods of using a variety of custom computer software to assist in the examination process.

 The Office of Patent Training also operates a televideo-conference facility.
 This has been used to broadcast live meetings and lectures with officials in foreign countries.

 Assistance to developing countries (sending consultants and experts, receiving trainees from developing countries, etc.)

 The USPTO offers various programs to provide technical assistance to developing countries and to countries moving to a market economy.
-Program focus on establishing adequate systems in these countries for the protection of intellectual property rights.
-They also provide intellectual property enforcement training.
-With the exception of the Visiting Scholars Program, USPTO programs usually last one week.
-The goal of its various programs is to provide advice and expertise to these countries with the desired outcome being the reduction of losses resulting from piracy of U.S. intellectual property.
+Programs focus on establishing adequate systems in these countries for the protection of intellectual property rights.
+They also provide intellectual protection enforcement training.
+The goal of the various programs is to provide advice and expertise to these countries with the desired outcome being the reduction of losses resulting from piracy of U.S. Intellectual Property.

 Since 1985, the USPTO Visiting Scholars Program has provided participants from foreign countries with two weeks of classroom and hands-on study of the United States’ system for protecting intellectual property.
 The majority of those trained include personnel from industrial property offices.
 The goals of the program are: to foster a better understanding of international intellectual property obligations and norms; to expose participants to at least one method of providing TRIPs-level protection for a variety of intellectual property disciplines, and to promote discussion of intellectual property issues in a friendly and supportive environment.